-Currently, Kazakhstan is trying to enhance its human capital in the field of science.
+Currently, Kazakhstan faces several issues associated with staffing in the field of science.
 There was a long-term downward trend in the number of specialists engaged in scientific, technical and technological areas as these areas could not offer long-term career growth due to low wages and demographic structure of scientific community.
 After the independence, many prominent Russian scientists returned to Russia and remaining scientists had a high age average.
 Staffing statistics have recently shown an increasing trend- with 10,870 people engaged in R&D in 2010, corresponding to a 7.7% increase over 2009.

-As a policy measure, raising the attractiveness of careers in science and R&D by introducing new incentives for students can increase the human capital pool.
+As a policy measure, raising the attractiveness of careers in science and R&D by introduction of and new attractive incentives for students can increase the human capital pool.
 Strengthening the interaction between scientific community and the private sector, and enabling a competitive environment will increase the S&T potential of the academic institutions, and provide better avenues for implementation.
 Internships and temporary placement of scientists and researchers in innovative companies through government grants may induce linkages among academia and private sector.
 In terms of grants and loans, government should broaden the focus to include areas such as engineering and design.
-Additionally, availability of long-term grants for research institutions in a cost-matching scheme can increase the investment in the R&D projects by the private sector.
+Also availability of long-term grants for research institutions can increase the supply of knowledge.